Servideska/HPC/doc.zih.tu-dresden.de/docs/data_lifecycle/data_sharing.md

 dr-xr-x---   2 marie    p_number_crunch   4096 28.
 Jun 09:45 env.sh
 ```

-!!! danger "New file inherits group and permission of the creator"
+!!! danger "New file inherits group and permissions of the creator"

     When a user creates a file, the created file is associated to that user and inherits the user's
     default group.
-If the user is in multiple groups/projects, he/she has to ensure, that the a new
+If the user is in multiple groups/projects, he/she has to ensure, that the new
     file is associated with the project's group.
 This can be done using `chown` and `chmod` as shown
     above.
 Another possibility is to use an environment file `env.sh` with the following content: